East Coast Route

 Gangwon Bicycle Path

-In the south, start at the Imwon Certification Center in Samcheok City (삼척시; map).
-Flow northwards into Donghae City (동해시; map) along a “romantic” coastal road beset by spiky hills.
-Pass a rail bike, cable car, and candlestick rock.
+In the south, start at Gopo Port (고포항; map) at the bottom of Samcheok City.
+Flow northwards passed Donghae City, along a “romantic” coastal road with spiky hills.
+Pass a rail bike, cable car, and a candlestick rock.

 Farther up the coast, cross Gangneung and Sokcho Cities.
 In these resort hotspots, urbanites flutter between air-conditioned hotel rooms and hot beaches in summer.

-Traffic thins and military outposts multiply in Goseong County (고성군; map).
+Traffic thins and military outposts multiply in Goseong County (map), which borders North Korea.
 Look out into the East Sea.
 Discover rocky islands and disappearing horizons.

-Finish the Gangwon Bike Path and East Coast Route at the Unification Observatory Certification Center (통일전망대 인증센터; map).
-It sits at the bottom of a road leading to the Unification Observation Tower, which offers a view over the Demilitarized Zone (DMZ) into North Korea.
+The Unification Observatory Certification Center (map) marks the top of the Gangwon Bike Path and East Coast Route.
+The stamp booth sits at the bottom of a road leading to the Unification Observation Tower, which looks over the Demilitarized Zone (DMZ) into North Korea.

 (Want to check out the tower?
 A military blockade doesn’t allow cars and cyclists down its access road.
 Take a taxi or hop on a tour bus to visit the observatory.)